-gned:S.Donald Date: 15.10.2019

-nis should be signed by the most senior person with ganisation] h responsibility for safeguarding in your
+[this should be signed by the most senior person with responsibility for safeguarding in your organisation]

-eviewed and incorporated into Safeguarding Docur ment October 2020
+Reviewed and incorporated into Safeguarding Document October 2020

-odated November 2021

-odated October 2022
+Updated May 2025

 Appendix iii

 Policy Statement for use of Social Media

 Information and communication technology are very much part of our everyday social and working lives.
 For children and young people in particular, it is the norm to communicate electronically through mobile phones, e mail and social networking sites such as Facebook, Instagram, snapchat, instant messenger and Whats app.